 - Select “Go to Folder” from the dropdown menu.

 - In the pop-up window, type “

 - Rename the folder that you find there.
 You can also delete or move this if you want to, though deletion isn’t recommended as this will remove all previous backups.

 - Open a new “Finder” window by pressing “Command + N” on your keyboard.
 Go to where you want to redirect your backup files, then create a “new backup folder” there.

 - Type in”

 sudo ln -s “target” ~/Library/Application\Support/MobileSync/Backup"without the outside quotes.
-Replace “[target]” with the address of the folder you want your backup files in.
-If you don’t know the exact address, dragging the folder into the Terminal App will provide it.
+Replace “[target]” with the address of the folder you want your backup files in, and press Enter.

 - Type in your “admin password” when prompted.

 - A symbolic link will now be created in the iTunes backup directory.
 Performing a local backup will redirect the files to your specified location.